brendangadd/video-ocio-daaas-aaw/script.md

-# OCIO Video
+# Advanced Analytics Workspace

 ## 0. Portal

-The Advanced Analytics Workspace gives its users the power of end-to-end data science and analysis, ranging from data exploration to machine learning and interactive visualization.
-Built on open standards, we enable easy collaboration between team members and research partners.
+The Advanced Analytics Workspace, or AAW, gives its users the power of end-to-end data science and analysis, ranging from data exploration to machine learning and interactive visualization.
+Built on open standards, the AAW enables easy collaboration between users.

-Sign into our DAaaS portal with one click to discover and access the Advanced Analytics Workspace tools like Kubeflow, as well as support materials like our Slack community and Getting Started videos.
+They can sign into the DAaaS portal with one click to discover and access the Advanced Analytics Workspace tools like Kubeflow, as well as support materials like our Slack community and “Getting Started” videos.

 ## 1. Create Server

-All StatCan employees can already activate their AAW account and launch their first workspace in about three minutes.
+All Statistics Canada employees can already activate their AAW account and launch their first workspace in about three minutes.
 From there, they can create anything from small machines for exploration to monster configurations with specialized hardware for machine learning.

-With AAW's self-serve experience and powerful compute, our users get to analysis faster, and run experiments at a scale that was previously unattainable.
+With AAW's self-serve experience and powerful compute, users get to analysis faster, and run experiments at a scale that was previously unattainable.

 ## 2. JupyterLab

-We offer a choice of environments tailored to a variety of analysis, including JupyterLab, RStudio, and desktop-style experiences.
+The Advances Analytics Workspace offers a choice of environments tailored to a variety of analysis, including JupyterLab, RStudio, and desktop-style experiences.
 Choosing JupyterLab gives an interactive notebook environment for Python, R, and Julia where analysts can mix code, prose, and interactive visualizations.

 Our JupyterLab environment is the first in the industry to support both official languages.
 In choosing open tools, we're able to add these features our users